Royal Museums of Fine Arts of Belgium: 20th and 21st centuries

 The museum continued to expand in subsequent years, benefitting from increases through purchases, donations or bequests.
-In 1913, the De Grez donation enriched the collection with more than 4,000 works dating from the 16th to the 19th centuries.
+In 1914, the De Grez donation enriched the collection with more than 4,000 works dating from the 16th to the 19th centuries, notably by Hendrick Goltzius, Jacob de Gheyn II, and Rembrandt, to name a few.
+Other important acquisitions included the Delia Faille de Leverghem (1942) donation, as well as the Delporte-Livrauw (1973) and Goldschmidt (1990) bequests.
 In 1919, the museum changed its name to become the Royal Museum of Fine Arts of Belgium (Musée des Beaux-Arts de Belgique, Museum voor Schone Kunsten van België).
 This name was changed again in 1927 to its current name: the Royal Museums of Fine Arts of Belgium (Musées royaux des Beaux-Arts de Belgique, Koninklijke Musea voor Schone Kunsten van België).

 The museum's redevelopment by the architect Albert Van Huffel from 1923 to 1930 allowed a new presentation of the collections.
 The Museum of Modern Art was closed in 1959 and the "Old Court" was partially demolished in 1960 for the construction of the Royal Library of Belgium (KBR).
 From 1962 to 1978, the temporary exhibition halls of the five-level neoclassical Hôtel du Lotto (also known as the Hôtel Altenloh), on the Place Royale/Koningsplein, were used.
-The extension of the Museum of Ancient Art combined with that of the National Archives of Belgium, behind the facades of the former Palace of National Industry, allowed the creation of a new set of rooms and an auditorium.
+The extension of the Museum of Ancient Art combined with that of the National Archives of Belgium, behind the façades of the former Palace of National Industry, allowed the creation of a new set of rooms and an auditorium.
 Planned in 1962 by the architects Roland Delers and Jacques Bellemans, it was inaugurated in phases in 1972 and 1974.
 Towards the Place Royale, the Hôtel Argenteau, the Hôtel Gresham and the Hôtel Altenloh were incorporated in turn in 1965, 1967 and 1969 respectively.
 An in-depth renovation of Balat's palace was carried out in successive stages from 1977.
 At the same time, in 1978, the construction of the underground part of the Museum of Modern Art began, with an entrance via the Hôtel Altenloh.
 The complex was inaugurated in 1984.